 5. Citi American Airlines Platinum Select

 I fly American Airlines more than any other airline.
 I’m keeping my Citi American Airlines Platinum Select card because it lets me board before most folks, and it gives me a free checked bag for domestic flights.
+The information for the Citi AAdvantage Platinum Select card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 American Airlines charges $25 one-way for a checked bag.
 So if I check a bag for just 2 round-trips per year, I’ll have saved more than the $95 annual fee ($25 per checked bag X 4 one-ways).